gerrrg/bbeUSD-gnosis-extractor/etherscan_warrior.md

 # Burning your bb-e-usd for the etherscan warrior
 There's a lot of steps here, but you can do it.
 Good luck.
 The ability to do this all via the UI is comming soon.
+If you get stuck you will be able to finish with the UI later.

 ### Following the TX